 - easy bruising and excessive bleeding

-- dry mouth and mouth sores
+- dry mouth

 - hair loss

-- loss of appetite, nausea, vomiting, and weight loss
+- weight loss

 - pain from nerve damage

-These could include damage to the:
+These effects could include damage to the:

 - reproductive organs